iobroker-community-adapters/ioBroker.miele/README.md

 Adapter for Miele Devices

+### Initial Creation
+This adapter was initialy created by @soef at https://github.com/soef/ioBroker.miele but not maintained any more, so we moved it to iobroker-community so that bugs could be fixed. thanks @soef for his work.

 #### Configuration
 Configuration not necessary.
 The first received broadcast will create all alilable devices and states